 Some cars, such as MPVs and estates, are big enough for a normal bike to go in complete.
 This will save you time and hassle.
 Lay the bike on its left side, chain uppermost, or fix it upright using luggage straps.
 Use an old blanket or sheet to protect against oil, dirt and scuffs.

 With the front wheel – or both – removed, a normal bike will fit in just about any car.
 A bike will even fit across the back seats like this.
 Be aware that if oil can get on something, it will.
 White Lightning's Chain Johnny (£19.99, www.madison.co.uk) is designed to cover the drivetrain, or you can just use a black bin bag if the back wheel is off.
 Leave a pair of gloves (workshop or washing up) in the car so that you can get the wheels on an off without getting dirty.

 If you've got a small car and/or don't want to take wheels on and off each day, any folding bike will fit.
 You can fit two Bromptons in the boot of a Smart Fortwo!

 Bike outside car

 The three options are, in ascending order of price and usefulness: strap-on boot rack; roof rack; and tow-bar rack.
 Strap-on racks fit to the back of the car with tensioned straps, hooked around the edges of the hatchback door or boot.
 Some are awful, others - such as the Saris Bones 2-Bike Boot Rack (£125, www.paligap.cc) and the Thule ClipOn High 9105 (£185, www.thule.com) - decent.
-They're not such a good option if you'll be leaving your car all day, as they're more vulnerable to theft and it's time consuming to take them on and off each time.
-And note that you will need a lighting board if your bike obscures the numberplate and lights.
+They're not such a good option if you'll be leaving your car all day, as they're more vulnerable to theft and it's time consuming to take them on and off each time you park up.
+Note that you will also need a lighting board if your bike obscures the numberplate and lights.

 Do you need to revolutionise your commute?